ProbablySmart/3D-Print-Shredder/README.md

 # 3D-Print-Shredder
 Modified paper shredder
+DANGER!
+The electrical box is not ER Rated and does not offer proper insulation, use this design at your risk, and please don't fuck around with Electricity if you aren't qualified

 Paper Shredder(I suggest looking on Ebay or another reseller site for cheaper) Bosen 120 sheet micro-cut: https://www.amazon.com/BONSEN-Shredder-120-Sheet-Shredders-S3110/dp/B0CJF4FJNK